-- 6.2.
-The schooling area(s) and warming up area(s) should, and during National and Island Championships.
-Premier and special competitions at the HOY show must always be supervised.
-One steward at least, should always be present whenever the arenas are in use to ensure that the rules are observed, and practice arenas are not overcrowded so that all athletes get a fair chance to use the obstacles.
-Cups should be removed by the steward from practice arenas at the end of each day to prevent unsupervised jumping. - 6.3.
+- 6.3.
 Boot and Bandage Control Boot and Bandage control may be carried out at any class at any ESNZ jumping competition subject to the approval of the president of the ground Jury.
 Refer to Jumping Stewards Manual for this procedure. - 6.4.
 The total maximum weight of equipment allowed to be added to a horse's leg, front or hind (single or multiple boots, fetlock rings etc) is 500g (shoe excluded).
-Failure to comply with this paragraph will incur disqualification (Article 242.2.4). - 6.5.
-Any show running a national jumping series class must have a listed National Level 3 or above steward.
+Failure to comply with this paragraph will incur disqualification (Article 242.2.4).